 To secure their livelihoods, consumers are entitled to refuse to meet their obligations arising from material long-term obligations (necessary to cover them with services of general economic interest) which were concluded before 8 March 2020, initially until 30 June 2020, if otherwise their or their dependants’ reasonable livelihoods would be threatened by the crisis.

 This applies accordingly to so-called micro-enterprises (up to 9 employees and an annual turnover or balance sheet total of 2 million euros) if their performance would not be possible without endangering the economic basis of the enterprise and if it is a matter of covering with benefits for the appropriate continuation of the operation.

-This regulation does not apply to employment contracts, so that employees retain their payment claim in full.
-Also for rental, lease and loan agreements only the special regulations explained below apply:
+This regulation does not apply to employment contracts meaning that employees retain their payment claim in full.
+Also in regards to rental, lease and loan agreements, only the special regulations explained below apply:

 Restriction on termination of rental and lease agreements

 Rental and lease agreements for land and premises may not be terminated with effect from 30 June 2022 for non-payment of rent in the period from 1 April to 30 June 2020 due to the crisis.
 The tenant must provide the landlord with credible evidence that the rent cannot be paid due to the crisis.
 The Corona special regulation does not contain any regulations on the amount of rent.

 For consumer loan agreements concluded before 15 March 2020, deferral of interest and principal payments due in the period from 1 April to 30 June 2020 shall apply for three months if the consumer cannot reasonably be expected to pay the instalments as a result of the crisis.
 Nor can termination of the loan during this period be based on deterioration in the financial situation or the value of the collateral.

 The consumer should be allowed to reach an amicable agreement on the deferred instalments.
 If this does not come about, the contract period is extended by three months.